inickt/cs4500-mineola-kilgore/Fish/README.md

 ### Planning
 Contains all files dictating the common ontology for the Fish game system.

+##### game-state.md
+A memo release describing the components we believe are needed to complete the Fish game system's data definitions.
+Additionally, this file describes the external interface we would like to provide, through which players may interact with a game of Fish.

-##### systems.pdf
+##### games.md
-A memo release for planning the systems that the complete Fish game and tournament systems would require.
+A memo release describing the data reperesentation and interface specifications we would like to use to represent an entire game of Fish.
+The data representation and interface are designed to be used by either a referee or player for legality checking moves and potentially planning ahead.

 ##### milestones.pdf
 A memo release stating the intended milestones for the Fish game and tournament systems, including demoable intermediate steps.